Select Page

 Klokers, which first debuted on Kickstarter back in 2016, described the KLOK-01 and 02 as “machines to travel through time.”
 Not a bad description, considering the watches are reminiscent of a slide rule from the 1950s.
 Though I personally couldn’t use a slide rule to save my life, reading time on the KLOK-01 is surprisingly easy.
 Direct your eyes along the 12 o’clock axis, and three rotating rings move to display the time; hours are shown along the top ring, minutes on the central ring, and the seconds along the inner-most ring.
 Besides being visually interesting (especially to those nostalgic for the days before calculators), reading the time is quite easy since your eyes need only travel down a single axis rather than search across a two-dimensional surface for each hand.
 The Klokers K-01 is powered by a Swiss quartz movement and measures 44mm, but the size is tempered by a lugless design.

-Related: Can you identify Ryan Reynolds watch?
+Related: Can you identify this watch?

 Christophe Claret X-TREM-1